The AI trap most organisations fall Into: How to blend human wisdom with AI power

 Start checking your homework

-If you're worried about your AI's 'black box', it means it's time to check its performance.
 Here's my quick guide checklist to get you started:

 Goal: Audit your current AI implementations.